sanojDD/sanojDD/README.md

 - 🌱 I’m currently learning **Data Science, Machine Learning and NEXT JS**

-- 👨‍💻 All of my projects are available at [https://next-animated-portfolio-qyr1.vercel.app/](https://next-animated-portfolio-qyr1.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://next-animated-portfolio-qyr1.vercel.app/](https://next-animated-portfolio-qyr1.vercel.app/)

 - 💬 Ask me about **Web Dev, Data Science and Machine Learning**